-In 2014, a study reported on cancer diagnoses among more than 16,000 firefighters from the five Nordic countries.
-Replicating the results of a major US study, the study found an increased cancer risk among firefighters compared with the general population.
+In 2014, a study reported on cancer diagnoses among more than 16,000 firefighters from the five Nordic countries found an increased cancer risk among firefighters compared with the general population.

 While factors such as shift work may explain part of the increase in diagnoses, it remains a fact that for firefighters, there is a high risk of exposure to e.g. polycyclic aromatic hydrocarbons and asbestos stirred up and spread during a fire.
 Nonetheless, the increased cancer risk, which is described by both studies as moderate, is a major concern attracting the attention of firefighters from all across the world.

 Since protecting people is at the core of our corporate essence, finding a way to reduce carcinogens exposure for the thousands of fire fighters who wear our products was a natural step for VIKING.

 Working together with some of the greatest firefighters in the field, VIKING has developed and tested a tactical solution offering a completely new level of protection – the VIKING Guardian fire suit!

 VIKING Guardian features an outer shell that can easily be detached by the firefighter after attending a fire, leaving the inner liner as a fully wearable suit to be worn during debriefing and the return to base.